mark-peng-1917/Mark_Repo/Bank_Project/README.md

-# What are the drivers for used car?
+# What are the drivers for Bank client term deposit subscription

-The goal for this analysis is to understand the driver of the used car in the market.
-The data capture US used car trading price as well as the feature and ocndition of the vehicle
+The goal for this analysis is to understand the drivers of term deposit subscription for bank client

 # Getting Started